iZettle/javascript-env/README.md

 You can make the **Atom** `linter-eslint` package use this projects `.eslintrc` file by putting `./node_modules/javascript-env/programs/lint/.eslintrc` into the `.eslintrc Path` text field.

+### compile - 'cause configuring webpack is a pain

+...

 ### test - without tests you might brick the TV

 We're using the following test suite